-Table 1.5-1.
+Table 1.4-1.
 Summary matrix of environmental impacts and mitigation measures associated with the City Heights Planned Mixed-Use development, continued.

-Potential Impacts Mitigation Measures Parking would be provided on-site for residential units, neighborhood commercial uses, parks and public amenities in accordance with applicable City or County code requirements (depending on the alternative selected for implementation). .
-Site area is sufficient to provide all required on-site parking during construction and in the developed-condition of the project.
-The provision of public transportation service (or lack thereof) would not be altered by the City Heights development. .
-To the extent that the City Heights population would add to the population base within the service area, it may become more viable in the future for transit service to be considered in the Cle Elum area.
-Alternative 1 would provide the most opportunity for non-motorized circulation on the site with connections to existing trails and the developed area of the City of Cle Elum.
+Potential Impacts Mitigation Measures Alternative 1 would provide the most opportunity for non-motorized circulation on the site with connections to existing trails and the developed area of the City of Cle Elum.
 Approximately 9 miles of walking paths, hiking trails, and a multi-use path with bike access are proposed with this alternative.
 Due to reduced resources with lower density alternatives, there would be considerably less or no trail improvements within the development with Alternative 2, 3A or 3B. .
 Trail corridors within the development may be made available for recreational enthusiasts and stakeholders to cooperate and participate in making improvements, such as hiking and biking associations, and local groups such as the Cle Elum Improvement District or the Kittitas County Parks and Recreation District.
 To the extent that grant funds or other resources are available, trail improvements through the site connecting with the Coal Mines Trail, Flagpole Park, and Centennial Park could be implemented in alternatives other than Alternative 1.
 Possible road standards illustrated in Draft EIS Section 2.9.4.3 include some configurations with sidewalks on one side only, or no sidewalks. .
 Options will be weighed during consideration of road design standards for the project between the desired character of the neighborhood to be created, minimizing the introduction of impervious surfaces, and adequate provisions for pedestrian circulation within the development.